 If you want to build something valuable, you have to collaborate with your customer.
 Cross-functional teams work closely with their customers to understand what problems they're trying to solve.
 When everybody is on the same page, the risks associated with misinterpretation are significantly reduced.

-To learn more about effectively transforming your requirements management practice check out the latest Forrester research report Best Practices For Tackling New Dev Challenges With Requirements Management.
+To learn more about effectively transforming your requirements management practice check out our latest eBook: Overcoming Modern Software Challenges With Requirements Management.